jitsi/jitsi-meet-spot/spot-client/docs/manual-test-plan.md

 - [ ] Spot-Remote submits feedback
 - [ ] Spot-TV and Spot-Remote proceed to Home after feedback submission
 - [ ] Spot-Remote can send touch tones (when dialing into a jitsi-meet call for example)
+- [ ] If native volume control is supported on the Spot-TV (URL param volumeControlSupported), volume control UI appears on the Spot-Remote

 Wireless SS
 ------